 It’s very likely that a few former customers met a grisly end at nearby Execution Dock — people who had committed crimes at sea were hung here.
 Noteworthy clientele included Judge Jefferies – known as “the hanging judge” – and, of course, Charles Dickens.
 Make a beeline for one of the outside areas and enjoy glorious views over the river.

-The Seven Stars
+7. The Seven Stars

 It would be very easy to overlook the Seven Stars.
 Firstly, it’s sandwiched between the magnificent Royal Courts of Justice and Lincoln’s Inn Fields.
 Secondly, it looks a bit odd.
 The strange window display full of stuffed animals and weird knick-knacks gives the impression of a disused thrift shop.